jnaidu/Identity/View_Pending_Requests.md

 4. You can also send a reminder to a security administrator to approve your request by clicking on the **Send Reminder** button.

 ##Result
+You were successfully able to view your pending request.